ps-trivia/ps-trivia.github.io/trivia-tracker.md

 #### Pseudo-Legendary

 For the purposes of Trivia Tracker, the term **pseudo-legendary** or **pseudo-legend** is understood to refer to the following Pokemon (but not their pre-evolutions):
-Dragonite, Tyranitar, Salamence, Metagross, Garchomp, Hydreigon, Goodra, Kommo-o, Dragapult
+Dragonite, Tyranitar, Salamence, Metagross, Garchomp, Hydreigon, Goodra, Kommo-o, Dragapult, Baxcalibur

 #### Legendary and Mythical Pokemon

 The following Pokemon are defined as **legendary** for the purposes of trivia (italicized are also **mythical**):
-Articuno, Zapdos, Moltres, Mewtwo, Raikou, Entei, Suicune, Lugia, Ho-Oh, Regirock, Regice, Registeel, Latias, Latios, Kyogre, Groudon, Rayquaza, Uxie, Mesprit, Azelf, Dialga, Palkia, Heatran, Regigigas, Giratina, Cresselia, Cobalion, Terrakion, Virizion, Tornadus, Thundurus, Reshiram, Zekrom, Landorus, Kyurem, Xerneas, Yveltal, Zygarde, Tapu Koko, Tapu Lele, Tapu Bulu, Tapu Fini, Type: Null, Silvally, Cosmog, Cosmoem, Solgaleo, Lunala, Necrozma, Zacian, Zamazenta, Eternatus, Kubfu, Urshifu, Regieleki, Regidrago, Glastrier, Spectrier, Calyrex, Enamorus, *Mew*, *Celebi*, *Jirachi*, *Deoxys*, *Manaphy*, *Phione*, *Darkrai*, *Shaymin*, *Arceus*, *Victini*, *Keldeo*, *Meloetta*, *Genesect*, *Diancie*, *Hoopa*, *Volcanion*, *Magearna*, *Marshadow*, *Zeraora*, *Meltan*, *Melmetal*, *Zarude*
+Articuno, Zapdos, Moltres, Mewtwo, Raikou, Entei, Suicune, Lugia, Ho-Oh, Regirock, Regice, Registeel, Latias, Latios, Kyogre, Groudon, Rayquaza, Uxie, Mesprit, Azelf, Dialga, Palkia, Heatran, Regigigas, Giratina, Cresselia, Cobalion, Terrakion, Virizion, Tornadus, Thundurus, Reshiram, Zekrom, Landorus, Kyurem, Xerneas, Yveltal, Zygarde, Tapu Koko, Tapu Lele, Tapu Bulu, Tapu Fini, Type: Null, Silvally, Cosmog, Cosmoem, Solgaleo, Lunala, Necrozma, Zacian, Zamazenta, Eternatus, Kubfu, Urshifu, Regieleki, Regidrago, Glastrier, Spectrier, Calyrex, Enamorus, Koraidon, Miraidon, Chien-Pao, Chi-Yu, Ting-Lu, Wo-Chien, *Mew*, *Celebi*, *Jirachi*, *Deoxys*, *Manaphy*, *Phione*, *Darkrai*, *Shaymin*, *Arceus*, *Victini*, *Keldeo*, *Meloetta*, *Genesect*, *Diancie*, *Hoopa*, *Volcanion*, *Magearna*, *Marshadow*, *Zeraora*, *Meltan*, *Melmetal*, *Zarude*

 #### Starter Pokemon

 A **starter** in the context of the games is a Pokemon bestowed on the player character at the beginning of a game.
 Owing to main series clause, any question asking about “starters,” unless otherwise specified, will be interpreted as describing the following Pokemon and their evolutions, all forms excluded:
-Bulbasaur, Charmander, Squirtle, Pikachu*, Chikorita, Cyndaquil, Totodile, Treecko, Torchic, Mudkip, Piplup, Chimchar, Turtwig, Snivy, Tepig, Oshawott, Chespin, Fennekin, Froakie, Rowlet, Litten, Popplio, Pikachu-Starter, Eevee-Starter, Grookey, Scorbunny, Sobble
+Bulbasaur, Charmander, Squirtle, Pikachu*, Chikorita, Cyndaquil, Totodile, Treecko, Torchic, Mudkip, Piplup, Chimchar, Turtwig, Snivy, Tepig, Oshawott, Chespin, Fennekin, Froakie, Rowlet, Litten, Popplio, Grookey, Scorbunny, Sobble, Sprigatito, Fuecoco, Quaxly

 *Raichu is not a starter because the Pikachu you receive as a starter cannot evolve into Raichu.